After an Auto Accident: How to Act and What to Avoid

 Staying calm after a car accident and navigating the subsequent hassles of the claims process and car repairs can be tricky.
 But car accidents happen every day, and there is a proper protocol for how to handle them.
 With the correct process in mind, here are some pointers on what not to do.

 - Don’t settle without proper authorities.
 It may be tempting to try to settle a minor car accident without calling the police or your insurance company, but there are several reasons why that’s not usually a good idea.
 For starters, you may not be correctly assessing the damage, you may be legally obligated to call the police, and you may not be able to trust the other driver to pay as promised.
+If you’re at fault, you could end up paying a lot more if that person says other damage was caused by the accident.
+If you don’t have a police report, you can’t necessarily verify what’s true later on.
+If your insurance providers get involved after the fact, they’ll have a lot more questions to work out.

-If you’re unsure of what to do or how to handle the situation, you can always ask a responding police officer for assistance, or call your insurance claims hotline for help.
+If you’re unsure of what to do or how to handle the situation, you can always ask a responding police officer for assistance, or call your auto insurance companies for help.
 Most claim representatives have experience at walking customers through the first steps following a wreck, even if they are still at the scene of the accident.
 If you start to get flustered, just remember that after this accident is resolved, statistically speaking you’re likely about ten years away from your next one!